fizwidget/fizwidget.github.io/source/_posts/2014-07-05-functional-pipelines.markdown

         .collect { |s| s.id_number }
 ```

-Words can't describe how much better this approach is.
+This is a much, much better approach.
 The main difference is that it's *declarative* rather than *imperative*.
 We're describing what we want, rather than spelling out exactly how to achieve it.
 This approach is easier to understand, easier to modify, less error-prone, more concise, and has the *potential* to perform better (the system could, for example, distribute the `select` operation over multiple cores).

 I've used Ruby in the above example, but you can write this kind of code in a bunch of different languages (Python, C#, and Java 8 to name a few of the more popular ones).
-You might also notice similarities to SQL - that's no coincidence, as SQL is very much a declarative language.
+You might also notice similarities to SQL.
+This is no coincidence: SQL is very much a declarative language.

 So go forth and be functional!